Sunday, April 1, 2012

 The Hunt for Asparago Selvatico.

+This time last year I was reading "In Etna's Shadow" and trying to experience all the adventures that springtime in Sicily has to offer.
+Springtime in Italy brings to mind many of my own childhood memories of foraging with my Grammy.
+She was always on the lookout for dandelion greens, puffball mushrooms, and watercress as we trekked through the woods and alongside streams looking for early (and edible!) signs of spring.
+When I read about the elusive and tasty "sparaci" (early tender shoots of asparagus), I was intrigued and inspired.
 At the time I was able to identify a few wild asparagus plants in our yard, but I could never find anything that looked edible in or around the plants.
 The season quickly passed me by.
 When I saw asparagus for sale at the market last week, I was once again motivated to search for the thorny, wiry branches in the yard with hopes of finding the tiny green shoots that are meant to be savored!
 I went back and re-read the section of the book on wild asparagus, which noted how much careful searching was needed to find those little jewels amidst the thorns and at last, I was able to figure out exactly what I was looking for.
+Much to Elise's delight, she and I got a pair of scissors, some gloves, and a basket and walked along the roadside and around the backyard in gleeful pursuit of the sparaci.
+We were very excited with our spring bounty, even though it was only enough for a little snack.
+The added bonus of passing on a tradition of "foraging" for the culinary delights of spring was a treat as well.

 No comments: